innopolis-devops/labs/app_python/README.md

 ## Docker

+I containerized this application and uploaded the final image to the docker hub.

+The application runs on port 8081 (by default), so you should forward this port when running

 ### Prerequisites:

 1. [Download docker](https://docs.docker.com/engine/install/)
 2. Install it

-The application runs on port 8081 (by default), so you should forward this port when running

 ### Build from local image: